 After about nine months of extremely hard work,

 Pat opened Alpine Beer Company right in the middle of his home town.
 Just in the nick of time, too, because the AleSmith-to-Alpine commute was killing him.
 There are approximately eight to ten beers on tap at the brewery.
-These are available for purchase on site in growlers, but must be enjoyed elsewhere.
+These are available for purchase on site in growlers and small samples for tasting.
 Because of the small size of the operation, demand can exceed supply at times.
-We have a seven flavors we make regularly, and seasonal specials that come and go.
+We have nine flavors made regularly and seasonal specials that come and go.